is probably a lot like yours…

-Reigniting Our passion for the model train hobby
+Reigniting a passion for the model train hobby

-Though we’d love to tell you a memorable tale about why we prefer HO scale trains and how we got involved in the hobby…the truth is, HO trains have been a hobby of ours for as long as we can remember.
+Though I’d love to tell you a memorable tale about why I prefer HO scale trains and how I got involved in the hobby…the truth is, HO trains have been a hobby of mine for as long as I can remember.

-My wife says I’m a man of few words, and I’d say that’s probably an accurate description.
+My wife says I’m a man of few words, and I’d say that’s true.
 She also thinks old train stations and vintage trains have a “sort of mysterious romanticism…” Maybe she has a point there.

-I can recall visiting Buffalo’s Central Terminal with my dad in the mid-1980s, long after it was closed as a train station.
-In those days, we simply walked right in.
-We were greeted by a giant golden buffalo statue that had an interesting cast from the morning light shining through the old complex.
+I recall visiting Buffalo’s Central Terminal with my dad in the mid-1980s, long after it was closed as a train station.
+Back then, we simply walked right in.
+A giant golden buffalo statue greeted us, with a striking cast from the morning light shining through the old complex.

-There was an eerie stillness in the abandoned structure, yet a palpable sensation of an intense, unseen energy cultivated from the many decades countless numbers of people from every walk of life passed through the building.
+There was an eerie stillness in the abandoned structure, yet an undeniable energy cultivated from the many decades countless numbers of people from every walk of life passed through that building.

 A New Track to Journey On

-For many years, I got away from the HO train hobby as I focused on renovating our home, working, and the countless other responsibilities in life
+For many years, I got away from the model train hobby as I focused on renovating our home, working a regular 9-5 job…and the countless other responsibilities in life you know all about.

-Following a serious injury, I rediscovered my enthusiasm for HO scale trains.
-I visited a local train show … and the rest is history, as they say.
+Eventually, I rediscovered my enthusiasm for HO scale trains.
+One winter morning, I visited a local train show … and the rest is history, as they say.

 20th Century Limited